dltxio/idem-old/README.md

 ]
 ```

-### Step 4:  Verify these claims
+## Verify these claims
 These claims are then verified by a third party who returns an X-509 SSL certificate signed JSON object that can the be used again.
+Each vendor has a different process

+Table of vendors

 ## Implmentation on third party sites
 ### Step 1:  Onboarding on Third Party Sites